italian dessert recipes

 Spice Cake Recipe

-This spice cake recipe is given a boost by dark beer.
 This cake is dense.
-It's not like a Betty Crocker cake mix. spice cake recipe
+It's not like a Betty Crocker cake mix.
+It's almost pound cake like in texture and weight.

 There are many substitutions you can work with.
 They are listed below.